Tinks18/Go-Gym/README.md

 ![Navbar](static/images/navigation.png)

-``USER STORY - As a restaurant owner, I would like a home page so that customers can view information on my restaurant``
+``USER STORY - As a gym owner, I would like a home page so that customers can view information on my gym``

 Implementation:

 **Home Page**

-The home page contains a hero image of a gym  and the gym information at the top of the page.
+The home page contains a hero image of a gym  and a banner under the navigation menu announcing deals giving the gym information at the top of the page.
 This will immediately make it evident to the user, what the purpose of the website is.

-Under the information section are two buttons, 'Make a booking' and 'View bookings'.
-These buttons will allow the user a quick way to the respective pages if they wish to make a booking or view the gym active schedules.

-The last section of the home page contains a google map, marking the location of the gym and the opening hours of the gym.
-This will allow the customer to locate the gym and operating times.
+The hero section has a sign up button that opens a sign up form.

 ![Hero Image](static/images/homepage.png)

+For signed up users Under the schedule section are three buttons, 'Add ', 'Edit' and ' Delete'.
+These buttons will allow the user a quick way to the respective pages if they wish to make a booking or edit the gym active schedules.

 ![Welcome Section](static/images/homepage.png)